 For some large and small projects, some clients may be more interested in setting off in the right direction, so to speak, but my not want to get involved with an architect “for the duration” yet.
 In these cases, John Klopf can come to your house for a single paid consultation.
 He will walk through your house with you, listen to your plans for the house, discuss cost and schedule with you, give you design ideas, draw sketches on site, solve problems, and answer any questions he can.
 John charges from leaving the office until he returns to the office (contact us for hourly rates); there is no obligation to continue with our services after the visit.
 Our scaled-down services are only available for people with modern or mid-century modern / Eichler house projects.

-For people looking to buy an Eichler or other mid-century modern house in the greater San Francisco Bay Area, we offer a flat rate service to help you evaluate your prospective home(s) before you close escrow.
-For $500/home John Klopf will travel to the house to meet with you in person, walk through the home with you, discuss the planning and building restrictions, discuss your possible schedule, discuss your possible costs, listen to your plans for the house, and give verbal design ideas.
+For people looking to buy an Eichler or other mid-century modern house in the greater San Francisco Bay Area, or to design a new home, we have offered in the past to visit your prospective home site to help you evaluate your prospective home(s) before you buy.
+We understand the time pressure for this service – people often need it right away in order to make an offer or meet a deadline in the escrow process.
+At this time we aren’t able to meet the compressed schedule except in rare cases.
+If you’re flexible on the timing, or even if you’re not, please inquire about this service.
+Time permitting, John Klopf will travel to the house to meet with you in person, walk through the home with you, discuss the planning and building restrictions, discuss your possible schedule, discuss your possible costs, listen to your plans for the house, and give verbal design ideas.
 There is no written report.
-(For houses more than 75 minutes driving distance from our office in San Francisco, contact us to discuss fees).
+John will charge for this service at his usual hourly rate, including the travel time.